“Cunard Lines” R.M.S. Aquitania 1913 to 1950 - She also served in World War I & II.

 Please Note: Postcards, photographs & other images are either from the author’s private collection, unless stated otherwise.

-Please Note: This is an extensive multi page feature covering a very special
+This is an extensive multi page feature covering a very special liner, the

-construction, her interiors to her maiden voyage and her early Trans-Atlantic
+the ship’s construction, her interiors to her maiden voyage and her early

-Page Two sees her requisitioned by the British Admiralty to enter World War One services, and this page will include the three roles she operated in during the Great War - 1; as an Armed Merchant Cruiser, 2; a Troop ship and 3; a Hospital ship.
+Page Two sees her requisitioned by the British Admiralty to enter World War One services, and this page will include the three roles she operated in during the Great War.
+1. as an Armed Merchant Cruiser, 2; a Troop ship and 3; a Hospital ship.
 After the War she was refitted and returned to civil duties until World War Two when she became a Troop Ship once again.
-I will conclude Page Two with an extensive list of specifications and details, etc.
+I will conclude Page Two with an extensive list of her specifications and other details, etc.

 A Brief Intro: